PinsonJulien/EAFC-Web-Development-Exam-Project-Frontend/README.md

 - Must use the snackbar for every failed/successful requests.

 - Fix style issue in auth.layout
+- Register form will be in a linear stepper https://material.angular.io/components/stepper/overview

 ## Features to improve :
 - Create a custom file import component to avoid using the default input style.
 The style is unavailable in Angular Material.